 Proposal 6: Taking into account the feedback and information obtained in phase 1 it is discussed further in phase 2 whether the following change in the field description of mbsInterestIndication in AS-Context should be made (or not):

+A TMGI for which the plmn-Index points to a non-serving SNPN is removed from the NR MBSInterestIndication message.

 Proposal 12b: For MBS multicast two options are further discussed in phase 2 with the following two options as a baseline:

 Clarification for MBS multicast as proposed in R2-2303619.